Friendship (1797 ship): Career

 After corresponding with the owners, the Agent sold Friendship on 22 April 1803.
 The new owners then sailed her to England.
 The former owners then claimed against the insurers for a total loss.
 This gave rise to sequence of cases and appeals in that although the purpose of the voyage had been frustrated, the vessel itself had reached port.
 On 2 June 1813, the Lord Chancellor re-instated the ruling of the Admiralty court of 3 November 1803 in favour of the insured: "the assured were entitled to abandon, that they did abandon in time, and that the abandonment was not waived."
 Therefore, for the purposes of insurance, Friendship was a total loss.

 Fate

-Friendship was last listed in the RS in 1810.
+Friendship was last listed in the Register of Shipping in 1810.
 However, the term "Friendship, Ross" last appeared in Lloyd's List's ship arrival and departure data in January 1803.
-Because Friendship was a common name for vessels, absent original research as of January 2023 it has proven impossible to discover her subsequent disposition.
+Because Friendship was a common name for vessels, absent original research, as of January 2023 it has proven impossible to discover her subsequent disposition.